This is one of our longer blogs – lots to cover. For a quick summary, click here.

 - The platforms offer benefits long beyond the pandemic.
 We’ve highlighted some of the key features above.

 - In order to secure DfE funding for a DEP, you must use an accredited supplier.
-AdEPT is one of only five companies in the country that is accredited to advise on, and set up both the Google and Microsoft platforms.
+AdEPT is one of only a handful of companies in the country that is accredited to advise on, and set up both the Google and Microsoft platforms.
 We can help you make the decision with genuinely balanced guidance.

 - There are three main steps to setting up one of the DfE-approved platforms and getting funding.
 You must start here – but be sure to read this blog fully before you do.